gadget-inc/wds/Readme.md

 ## Comparison to `ts-node-dev`

-`ts-node-dev` (and `ts-node`) accomplish a similar feat but are often 5-10x slower than `esbuild-dev` in big projects.
+`ts-node-dev` (and `ts-node`) accomplish a similar feat but are often 5-10x slower than `wds` in big projects.
 They are loaded with features and will keep up with new TypeScript features much better as they use the mainline TypeScript compiler sources, and we think they make lots of sense!
-Because they use TypeScript proper for compilation though, even with `--transpile-only`, they are destined to be slower than `esbuild`. `esbuild-dev`is for the times where you care a lot more about performance and are ok with the tradeoffs `esbuild` makes, like not supporting`const enum` and being a touch behind on supporting new TypeScript releases.
+Because they use TypeScript proper for compilation though, even with `--transpile-only`, they are destined to be slower than `esbuild`. `wds`is for the times where you care a lot more about performance and are ok with the tradeoffs `esbuild` makes, like not supporting`const enum` and being a touch behind on supporting new TypeScript releases.